ShelpAm/blog/_posts/2025-04-23-computer-network-application-layer.md

 DNS uses port 53 to communicate, and can be implemented by both TCP and UDP.
 (Usaully UDP)

-!!
-Use prompt here.

-Except when
+> Except when:
+>

-- Secondary name server syncs with primary servers.
+> - Secondary name server syncs with primary servers,
-- The result returned from server is too long (, and thus truncated to 512 bytes, usaully),
+> - The result returned from server is too long (, and thus truncated to 512 bytes, usaully),
-  - Now some clients signals that it can receive more than 512 B data,
+>  - Now some clients support receiving more than 512B data,
+>

-it uses TCP.
+> it uses TCP.
+{: .prompt-info }

 DNS resolvers are classified by a variety of query methods, such as _recursive_, _non-recursive_, and _iterative_.